 that the cost of the service is completely covered by your benefit plan.

-If Bozeman Deaconess Health Services does not participate in your insurance
+If Bozeman Health does not participate in your insurance plan, you may

 Any individual at or below the Federal Poverty income level, dependent